arunarvindh05/DoubleClickLike/README.md

 # DoubleClickLike

-These is the instagram double click like functionality
+Instagram double click like functionality

+-Used eventListener of double click